OpenScience-Collective/OpenScience-Collective.github.io/get-involved.md

 # Help Fix Research Software

 **Every stakeholder in the research ecosystem has a role to play.** Whether you allocate budgets, write grants, maintain software, or make policy—you can help solve this crisis.
+The 0.1% contribution can be made from the University's overhead budget, or from the grant itself.
+This is a bottom-up approach to solve the problem.
+Waiting for policy changes, while important, may not be enough.

 ## 🔬 **Researchers**